JCMexplains/writing-for-success-2023/textbook.md

 #### Writing at Work

-In your career you may have to write a project proposal that focuses on a particular problem in your company, such as reinforcing the tardiness policy.
-The proposal would aim to fix the problem; using a thesis statement would clearly state the boundaries of the problem and tell the goals of the project.
-After writing the proposal, you may find that the thesis needs revision to reflect exactly what is expressed in the body.
-Using the techniques from this chapter would apply to revising that thesis.
+Sometimes in your job, you might need to write a plan to fix a problem in your company, like making sure people are not late.
+This plan is called a *proposal* and should have a clear statement that explains what the problem is and what you want to achieve--in other words, a thesis.
+After writing the proposal, you might need to change the statement to better match what you wrote in the plan.
+You can use the methods from this chapter to make those changes.

 #### Key Takeaways
 - Proper essays require a thesis to provide a specific focus and